jlacar/jlacar.github.io/refactoring/clear-code.md

 Now read it out loud.

 Did you hear yourself stutter?
 Why does the code say "student" so many times?
-How about we refactor that so it doesn't sound like Porky Pig's rendition of "Blue Christmas?"
+How about we refactor that to make it clearer?

 Now read this out loud: